 At the end of a review, and before attempting to transition the spec, you should clarify that a resolution is described for all of the issues with a *-needs-resolution label, and check that the horizontal group is aware of those resolutions.
 You don't have to do this for issues with the *-tracker label.
 (The horizontal group was only tracking those issues, not expecting a particular resolution.)

 The horizontal groups maintain repositories containing issues that track those raised in the WG repos.
-Key information about the current state of those tracker repositories is reflected in a set of tracker boards, one per horizontal function.
-The board points to WG issues and the corresponding tracker issues, and groups issues by specification.
+You can see a list of tracked issues on the tracker boards, one per horizontal area.

 Horizontal groups participants can find detailed process information here.